MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-240-update.md

 ms.topic: include
 ---

-### Access Azure Bus from Pipelines using Entra ID authentication
+### Access Azure Service Bus from Pipelines using Entra ID authentication

 You can now use [Entra ID authentication](https://learn.microsoft.com/azure/service-bus-messaging/service-bus-authentication-and-authorization#microsoft-entra-id) to access Azure Service Bus from Azure Pipelines.
 This allows you to take advantage of Workload identity federation to remove secrets management and Azure RBAC for fine grained access control.